kandarp6/GearGuard/AUTO_FILL_IMPLEMENTATION.md

 ## Status

-- Initial status is always "New" (enforced by backend)
+- Initial status is always "New"
 - Cannot be changed during creation
 - Set automatically by API